 Motorists Seriously Injured While Driving on-the-Job

 Being injured in a car accident while working on-the-job raises numerous questions from people who are seeking recovery of medical costs and other expenses that are related to injuries received due to the negligence of another individual.
 For the average person, it may be difficult to understand how workman’s compensation and the personal injury protection (PIP) coverage provided on many Maryland auto insurance policies each provide coverage following a traffic wreck.
-As Baltimore personal injury attorneys, we at Lebowitz & Mzhen, LLC, recognize the confusion many people feel; we are ready to help when a negligence-related road collision causes injury to a victim.
+As Baltimore personal injury attorneys, we at Lebowitz & Mzhen Personal Injury Lawyers, recognize the confusion many people feel; we are ready to help when a negligence-related road collision causes injury to a victim.

 When it comes to being hurt on the job as a result of a negligent motor vehicle crash that occurs during the course of one’s business, many Maryland drivers have the same questions, such as who will pay for my medical expenses and related costs?
 As professional trial lawyers and skilled auto accident experts, we usually remind victims of these sorts of incidents that as a plaintiff, they have three accident claim options under Maryland law: The aforementioned personal injury protection, or PIP; so-called “third-party” liability; and workers’ compensation.

 In general, a skilled Maryland auto accident lawyer will usually present the injured party’s PIP claim prior to making any workers’ compensation claim.
 Here in Maryland, our laws differ from other states when it comes to what those in the legal profession refer to as “the right of subrogation” of PIP insurance.
 As personal injury lawyers, the attorneys at Lebowitz & Mzhen know Maryland law, which is quite clear when it states that the automobile insurance carriers (when PIP is included in a policy) have no right of subrogation against any third-party recovery.